alexk99/the_router/bras/bras_howto_eng.md

 ## 4.2.
 TheRouter's configuration file

-Here is the router's configuration file.
-The detailed description of this file configuration commands will be provided in the following paragraphs.
+A detailed description of configuration commands will be provided in the following paragraphs.

 /etc/router_bras_dhcp_relay_lag.conf